We’ve all seen someone who seems to be constantly checking for approval, even if they’re not actually saying anything.

 2. Overexplaining your decisions

 When someone asks about your choice, you launch into a lengthy justification.
 A simple “I prefer this” or “It works for me” would suffice, but you feel compelled to defend yourself.
-This behaviour suggests you don’t trust your own judgment and need external validation.
+This behaviour suggests you don’t trust your own judgement and need external validation.
 Practice giving concise answers without feeling the need to explain every detail of your thought process.

 3. Excessive self-deprecating humour